-For Nvidia GPUs, the option is named Mercury Playback Engine GPU Acceleration (CUDA), and for AMD GPUs, the option is named Mercury Playback Engine GPU Acceleration (OpenCL).
+For Nvidia GPUs, the option is Mercury Playback Engine GPU Acceleration (CUDA); for AMD GPUs, the option is Mercury Playback Engine GPU Acceleration (OpenCL).

 Change Effects Order

-In many cases, you will get this error when certain effects are stacked in an incorrect order.
+You will often get this error when certain effects are stacked in an incorrect order.
 So, if you’re using multiple effects, and one of them requires GPU acceleration, then drag and drop the effects in the Effects Control panel to rearrange their order.